 Create New Market Opportunities

-Strategic use of technology can remove barriers to market growth in three ways: sell more product to your current market, expand into adjacent markets, and diversify your product for a new market.
+Strategic use of technology can remove barriers to market growth in three ways: 1) sell more products to your current market, 2) expand into adjacent markets, and 3) diversify your product for a new market.
 Can your product be made more accessible?
 Can your services cater to an underserved sector of your market?
-Can your core business leverage its competitive advantage to create a new product?
+Can your core business leverage its competitive advantage to create a new digital product?

 Reduce Operational Inefficiencies